 For example

-List all the causes first, then explain the effects.
+List the causes first, then explain the effects.

 1. Single cause, single effect